pradeep-kumavat/repursale/README.md

-# Reapursale
+# Repursale

 ## Overview
-Reapursale is a web-based application designed to streamline the creation, storage, and export of purchase and sale invoices.
+Repursale is a web-based application designed to streamline the creation, storage, and export of purchase and sale invoices.
 The platform enables users to efficiently manage their transactions while maintaining a structured record of all financial dealings.

 ## Features
 - **Invoice Management**: Create, edit, and delete purchase and sale invoices.